-All 78 child hostages released in Cameroon, two teachers held
+Kidnapped children released in Cameroon, two teachers held

 Fonki and the Cameroonian military have accused anglophone separatists of carrying out the kidnappings, but a separatist spokesman denied involvement.

-In an inauguration speech following last month’s election to extend his 36-year rule, President Paul Biya told the separatists to lay down their arms or face the full force of the law, offering no concessions to them.

-Anglophone secessionists have imposed curfews and closed schools as part of their protest against Biya’s French-speaking government and its perceived marginalization of the English-speaking minority, although they had never kidnapped children before.
+The secessionists have imposed curfews and closed schools as part of their protest against Biya’s French-speaking government and its perceived marginalization of the English-speaking minority.

+Cameroon’s separatist movement turned violent in 2017 after a government crackdown on initially peaceful demonstrations by English-speakers.
+The linguistic divide is a legacy of a former German colony in central Africa that was divided between allies France and Britain at the end of World War One.

+The attack on children, which recalled the 2014 abduction of more than 200 girls by Islamist Militant group Boko Haram in Chibok in neighboring Nigeria, was criticized by human rights groups.

 Reporting by Blaise Eyong; Writing by Tim Cocks; Editing by Andrew Heavens